BobcatProgrammer/agent-mode-demo/README.md

 ### Updates

 > Setup a github action workflow that runs the tests and linters on every pr.
-Enable Dependabot and pin the typer version to latest stable release.
+Enable Dependabot for python and github actions.
+Actions should use commit sha instead of tags.
 Update the README to reflect these changes.

 ## Local Development